2024ACTL1101/class-work-showcase-vklara265/README.md

 ---
 **Testimonial:**

-**John Doe:** (Change to your name)
+**Klara Nguyen:**

 Throughout ACTL1101, I have mastered the topics listed in principles of actuarial science, and the coding assignment work is mine.
-I feel much more prepared for my future career.
+I feel much more prepared to for my future career.

 😄😄😄